 Is there an additional charge to work with a mentor or Faculty Advisor?

-No. VSA tuition includes course-long access to a dedicated Faculty Advisor and, (for In-Person Track students only) a professional dog trainer to shadow during two field units.
+No. VSA tuition includes course-long access to a dedicated Faculty Advisor and, (for In-Person Track students only) professional dog trainers to shadow virtually during the field units.

 Do I have to devote a specific amount of time to course work every week?